-As feta is usually too salty, I prefer to use a combination of feta and myzithra (the Greek ricotta).
-I also add fresh oregano or thyme and red pepper flakes.
+As feta is usually too salty, I often use a combination of feta and myzithra (the Greek ricotta).
+I like to add fresh oregano or fresh thyme, and occasionally red pepper flakes.

 Read more about the pie and our adventures to get the recipe.